 Most Active: In the evening, from eight p.m. to midnight.

 This is the largest living generation, with over 75.4 million members, and often a prime target of marketers.
-Unlike the above two generations, this age group is more mobile-friendly, so your marketing strategy must be responsive.
+Unlike the above two generations, this age group is more mobile-friendly, so your digital marketing strategy must be responsive.
 They prefer brief online content.

 Most Active: In the evening.

-If you are targeting this age group, your marketing strategy must be based on mobile devices.
+If you are targeting this age group, your digital marketing strategy must be based on mobile devices.
 They spend more time (15.4 hours) using smartphones per week, more than any other age group.
 With an ability to influence what their parents buy, growing number of marketers target this group.

 The key medium to reach this age group is video.
 Their most favorite website is YouTube and most favorite social media platform is Snapchat.
 Generation Z is expected to spend $200 billion by the year 2018, so as a business, you can’t just ignore them anymore.

 When it comes to frequent content consumption, the six generations have a lot of similarities, despite their differences in other cases.
 Therefore, using the content preferred by all age groups will cover a larger audience.
 Blog posts are the most popular content among the three most-targeted age groups.

 All age groups prefer shorter and precise articles with approximately 300 words, but recent trends show acceptance of longer, more in-depth content.
 Approximately 20 percent of Gen-Xers prefer reading content that has more than 500 words.
 More than 50 percent of Baby Boomers prefer content with fewer than 300 words.
 The remaining 50 percent go even lower than that and prefer less than 200 words.